jaronheard/soonlist-turbo/README.md

 ## Ngrok Setup

-Ngrok is used for exposing your local development server to receive webhooks from services such as Clerk and Stripe, and is also necessary for developing the mobile app.
+Ngrok is used for exposing your local development server for developing the mobile app.
 Follow these steps:

 1. Sign up for a free account at [ngrok.com](https://ngrok.com/).